Math & Science Hall of Fame

 The goals of our Hall of Fame series are to (1) remember and celebrate heroes of math and science from historically marginalized groups through STEM learning activities and authentic, personal stories, and to (2) connect our math and science heroes to content learning objectives so that it's easy and useful for teachers to implement.
 By celebrating these amazing role models, we also hope to help diverse students see themselves in STEM career paths!

-Below are examples of Hall of Fame lessons available to all of our district partners:
+Below are Hall of Fame lessons available to all of our district partners under the Sample Lessons tab:

 Benjamin Banneker made significant contributions to our understanding of planetary movements and cicada life cycles.
 He was also the author of a series of almanacs for everyone from farmers to astronomers.
 This is a great Hall of Fame lesson for Black History Month — or any time of year.
 Make it a February tradition!